 Except for the morbid similarity to staring at a traffic accident, nobody’s curious about the humiliation of losing your job to a psychotic event.
-Yet at some point in their lives, one in four citizens will experience a mental illness.
+Yet nearly one in five U.S. adults live with a mental illness.
 Only one percent of the world’s population will be diagnosed with schizophrenia.
 That’s a lottery no one wants to win.
 Like the unfortunate jumble in the rearview mirror.

-Understandably, no one’s eager to know about a psych-eval, how it feels to answer questions designed to induce psychosis while a government psychologist documents the severity of your illness for legal purposes.
+No one’s eager to know about a psychological evaluation, how it feels to answer questions designed to induce psychosis while a government psychologist documents the severity of your illness for legal purposes.
 Having that report read back to you is like drinking syrup of ipecac so the waiter who served your order can tell you what you ate.

 How attractive is your disability income to the dating pool?
 Can you even consider dipping your toes in the water?
 Setting aside any apprehension, you ponder joining the psychiatric services clubhouse in the hope of meeting a fellow Misfit Toy, a person who won’t judge your worth by your pocketbook, let alone your diagnosis.
 It always works in the movies.
 There’s always a silver lining.
 And there’s always the question “What’s it like?” to which there is only one answer.